 Please see Alumni & Fellowship Placements for specific positions and locations where our recent graduates have gone after training, including a list of our resident fellowship placements.

 Q: Will I be doing much teaching or supervising?

 A: All of our residents are actively involved in supporting our 3rd and 4th year medical student experiences.
 This may include supervision on inpatient and ambulatory rotations and teaching sessions.
 Medical students may join a resident in a clinic visit, newborn exam, or hospital admission.
-The innovative “Maine-Tufts Program in Medicine” is now in its 11th year.
-The Maine group completes their entire third and fourth year clerkships at Maine Medical Center.
+The innovative “Maine-Tufts Program in Medicine” is a well-established part of our community and their students complete their entire third and fourth year clerkships at Maine Medical Center.
 Also, we frequently have medical students from Dartmouth, University of Vermont, University of New England COM, and other schools throughout the country.
 We welcome these learners into our community, and are excited that our residents are a large part of their pediatric clinical medical school experiences.

 Our senior residents also have ample opportunities to teach and supervise interns during our inpatient unit months.
 Our residents become senior residents on the floor during their second year of training, which means more experience in a supervisory role when you’ve completed residency.
 The senior is not only responsible for organizing teaching time and content, but also directing rounds and admissions.
 This multi-task management experience serves our residents well when they transition onto fellowship and attending-level work.